Ashton Kutcher explores the glamour and glitches of Steve Jobs

-LOS ANGELES, Aug 15 (Reuters) - Ashton Kutcher may be best known for his goofier comedy roles in “That ‘70s Show” and “Two and a Half Men,” but the actor takes a rare dramatic turn in new film “Jobs” as visionary Apple co-founder Steve Jobs.
+LOS ANGELES (Reuters) - Ashton Kutcher may be best known for his goofier comedy roles in “That ‘70s Show” and “Two and a Half Men,” but the actor takes a rare dramatic turn in new film “Jobs” as visionary Apple co-founder Steve Jobs.

 Kutcher, 35, who bears a strong physical resemblance to a young Jobs with his wavy dark hair, brown eyes and five o’clock shadow, told Reuters that as a fan of Jobs’ work, he was surprised when learning details about the Apple CEO’s life.